guildenstern70/ElixirLearn/README.md

 ### Run

-  First generate the executable by running 'mix escript.build', then:
+First generate the executable by running `mix escript.build` then:

     ./elixir_learn